-With the recent buzz generated by Twitter darling and awesomely terrible film “Sharknado,” I want to revisit the brand newsroom concept.
+With the recent buzz generated by Twitter darling and awesomely terrible film “Sharknado,” I want to revisit the brand newsroom concept and the importance of digital marketing data analytics.

 Social media is real time; we are sharing in the moment, with others who are likely to see that content when its relevant and fresh.
 The focus always needs to be not just on getting followers and buzz, but generating long-term engaged fans who will drive lift for you over time.
 Flash in the pan trending can helpful in generating reach, but may not be successful long term.